Lunatask

 Lunatask packs more into one app than most competitors.
 Here are the main features you get:

 • End-to-end encryption – All your data is encrypted before it leaves your device.
 Even if someone hacks the servers, they only see unreadable garbage.
-For people who don’t want to casually share their journal or personal notes, this is worth its weight in gold.
+For people who don’t want to casually share their journal or personal notes, this is incredibly valuable.

 • Task list with Kanban and Eisenhower Matrix – You can view your tasks as a list, as a Kanban board (like Trello), or as an Eisenhower Matrix that helps you distinguish between urgent and important.
-The latter is especially useful if you get easily distracted by seemingly urgent things.
+That last one is especially useful if you quickly get distracted by things that seem urgent.

-• Habit and mood tracker – Want to exercise or meditate daily?
+• Habit and mood tracker – Want to work out or meditate daily?
 You can add habits and track how often you stick to them.
 Plus a mood tracker to discover patterns between your habits and how you feel.

 • Personal CRM (Relationship management) – This is unique.
 You can add contacts with notes about when you last spoke, what you discussed, and when you want to reach out again.
 Ideal for freelancers or networkers who want to keep relationships warm.